Admissions Arrangements Summary

 In Tameside, there is a policy of planned earlier admission to primary school education whereby children start school in the September following their fourth birthday.

-Tameside now hold a waiting list for schools where there are no immediate places.
+Tameside holds a waiting list for schools where there are no immediate places.

 Verification of Date of Birth and Home Address